ac-sim-improvement-mods/ac-rules-and-race-enhancements/README.md

-# ac-F1-Regulations
+# Assetto Corsa F1 Regulations Mod
-Helps Assetto Corsa's F1 simulation be more in line with real life.
+A mod for Assetto Corsa that adds F1 rules and enhances AI for races, qualifying, and practices.